Saas

 Results

-In the year after the workflow redesign was launched, keyword usage increased by 81%.
+In the year after the workflow redesign was launched, the builders usage increased by 81%.